BitsofJeremy/get_papp_flask/README.md

 Features
-- Simple Flask website to get NFTs from the Base Blockchain for a user's wallet address -Export from SVG to 1024x1024 PNG file
+- Simple Flask website to get NFTs from the Base Blockchain for a user's wallet address
+- Export from SVG to 1024x1024 PNG file